499602D2/tg-launchbot/readme.md

 # LaunchBot – a rocket launch information and notifications bot for Telegram 🚀
 LaunchBot keeps you up to date with what's going up, around the clock, since 2019.
-Over a million launch notifications delivered to thousands of chats and groups!
+Over four million launch notifications delivered to thousands of chats and groups!

 Reachable as [@rocketrybot](https://t.me/rocketrybot) on Telegram.